rawwebdesign/VercelSEProject/README.md

 ## Vercel Products & Features Used
 - v0: Create a foundation for the site
+- Vercel Build
+- Vercel Hosting
+- Vercel GitHub Integration

 ## Todos
 - Eslint should run
-- Prettier
-- No errors during dev
+- No errors during dev and navigation
 - Deploy and test ISR on Vercel
 - Edge middleware / edge function
 - isBot on API Route